smyrman/goenv/README.md

 	$ go get github.com/smyrman/goenv

-If you have not set up a user level GOPATH, and prepended "$GOPATH/bin" to your PATH environment variable, you might need to issue the command as root.
+If you have installed Go as root, and not set up a user level GOPATH, and prepended "$GOPATH/bin" to your PATH environment variable, you might need to issue the command as root.

 Feel free to create a proper package for your distro, if you want to.